 Sauce and assembly

 Prepare zucchini: Whisk together lemon juice, sugar, salt, pepper, and oil in a large bowl and stir in zucchini slices.
 Marinate at room temperature while making meatballs.

-Assemble and grill kebabs: Prepare grill for cooking over medium-hot charcoal (moderate heat for gas; see cooks’ note below).
+Assemble and grill kebabs: Prepare grill for cooking over medium-hot charcoal (moderate heat for gas).
 Thread 6 meatballs 1/4 inch apart onto each of 6 skewers.
-Thread zucchini lengthwise onto remaining 6 skewers (5 slices per skewer), so cut sides are on the grill, leaving 1/4 inch between slices.
-Grill zucchini and lamb on oiled grill rack, turning over once, until golden and just cooked through, 4 to 6 minutes.
+Thread zucchini lengthwise onto remaining 6 skewers, so cut sides are on the grill, leaving 1/4 inch between slices.
+Grill zucchini and meatballs on oiled grill rack, turning over once, until golden and just cooked through, about 4 to 6 minutes on a charcoal grill and 10 minutes on a gas grill.
+Cut a meatball in half to visually check for doneness.
 Serve warm, with yogurt sauce.